Divya196/ML_Algorithm_Implementation/README.md

 Instance based learning won't build model during training,for any new instance,it will predict based on surrounding data and learning religiously from training Data.
 Model based learning is generalized method to learn pattern of the data,create decision boundaries and generalise the rule in serialised format in the form of model even before scoring instance is seen.
 2.
 Explain with an example how instance-based learning works in machine learning.
-K-Nearest Neighbour  is an instance based learning where no model will be build,if any new query point,based on nearest neighbour and majority,it will be grouped.
+K-Nearest Neighbour  is an instance based learning where no model will be build,if any new query point,based on nearest neighbour and majority,it will be classified.
 It won't find pattern of the dataset.
 3.
 What are the limitations of instance-based learning in machine learning?
 1)Requires high storage